 It is not necessary to have a formal security degree to work as a security guard.
 Again, this varies from job to job.
 A high school diploma is good enough for many jobs.
 While other positions require a two-year degree in criminal justice or a related discipline.

 Regardless of what type of security job you wish to do for a living, it never hurts to take steps to get into great shape before applying.
 Strength training is a fantastic way to lose weight and tone up the muscles in your body.

-Strengthening your body may include doing many reps of endurance exercises such as push-ups, leg lifts, abdominal lifts and weight lifting.
+Strengthening your body may include doing many reps of endurance exercises such as push-ups, leg lifts, abdominal lifts, and weight lifting.
 Keep in mind that it is not necessary to grow bulky muscles.
-In fact, most people that do strength training workouts have nice muscle tone that looks natural.
-These exercises are designed to strengthen your body core and improve overall health.
+In fact, most people that do strength training workouts have a nice muscle tone that looks natural.
+These exercises strengthen your body core and improve overall health.
 Being physically stronger gives you more confidence in being able to perform challenging security job duties.

 No matter what your specific security assignment is, there may come a time when you will need to sprint into action at a moment’s notice.
 If an emergency should arise, you do not want to be huffing and puffing to the scene.
-The stereotype of the out of shape security guard is way too prevalent.
+The stereotype of the out-of-shape security guard is way too prevalent.
 Show up for job interviews looking fit and trim and ready to take charge.
-Regular cardiovascular workouts are a great way to be physically prepared for any running, jogging or jumping you may have to do.
+Regular cardiovascular workouts are a great way to prepare for any running, jogging, or jumping you may have to do.

 Aerobic workouts are perfect for getting your heart rate up and improving blood circulation.
 Choose a fun workout program and do aerobic exercises for at least twenty minutes a day, three days a week.